gtdu/BroskiesPortal/README.md

 ## Setup
     1. Rename `example config.ini` to `config.ini`
     2. Update the variables in `config.ini`
+       1. The email credentials are what will be used to send the welcome & password reset emails
     3. Run `setup.sql` to create the database and default data
     4. The default login will be `admin@email.com` and `1234`

 ## Todo
-  - Allow editing of modules through the GUI (currently has to be done directly in the database)
   - Allow modules to adjust permissions themselves
-  - Allow modules to set a custom visibility threshold
+  - Allow modules to specify enums of their permission levels
   - Easier method for users to change their passwords via the GUI